 That said, American farmers have been particularly hard hit, with many teetering on the verge of bankruptcy.

-The New York Times reported Tuesday that the president is backing a $12 billion farm subsidy plan that would send direct cash payments to farmers hardest hit by the ongoing trade war, which has been particularly tough on American agriculture.
+The New York Times Tuesday that the president is backing a $12 billion farm subsidy plan that would send direct cash payments to farmers hardest hit by the ongoing trade war, which has been particularly tough on American agriculture.

 The Times notes, for instance, that American soybean exports to China — the world’s biggest soybean consumer — have fallen 94 percent since last year.